xf00f/web3x/README.md

 ## Usage

-There are two builds of the library. `web3x` uses commonjs style imports and is best used for node.js backends. `web3x-es` uses ES6 imports and is best used for ES6 aware tools like webpack.
+There are two builds of the library. `web3x` uses CommonJS style imports and is best used for Node.js backends. `web3x-es` uses ES6 imports and is best used for ES6 aware tools like Webpack.

 Example usage: